10 Best Herbal Syrups For Premenstrual Syndrome

 vitex agnus-castus syrup

-Vitex agnus-castus, commonly known as chasteberry, is a popular herbal remedy used to support women's hormonal health, particularly for managing symptoms of premenstrual syndrome (PMS).
+Vitex agnus-castus, commonly known as chasteberry, is a traditional herbal remedy that has been used for centuries to support hormonal balance and alleviate symptoms of premenstrual syndrome (PMS).

 cimicifuga racemosa syrup